***COMING JULY 2026***

 It is important for children to engage in both process-focused and product-focused creative works.
 Process-focused creativity allows them to explore tasks or mediums, learn from each other, follow their own curiosity, collaborate, and discover the inherent joy in flow-state creativity and problem solving.
 To this end, children have the opportunity throughout the year to explore in a variety of outdoor spaces and to play and build with materials gathered from the surrounding forest.
 They also have opportunities to explore a variety of traditional creative mediums such as musical instruments, dress-up bins, clay, paints, and more!

 To support product-focused creativity, I provide a guided craft series for children in a more classical instructive environment.
 These seasonally-inspired crafts allow children to learn patience and practice fine motor skills while working toward a specific creative goal.
-This helps prepare them for more involved projects and results in high-quality crafts to bring home to their families.
+This results in high-quality crafts to bring home to their families while helping them share what they have learned, and the process prepares them for more involved projects in the future.

 Relationship